TheFuZiOnZz/Research-Dashboard/Red Pill/Red Pill.md

 U.M: DOOD
 RADU LUANA: I'm preparing the file on her.
 ## Pertinent quotes from judges in the case
-**“**In assessing the maintenance of the concrete danger for public order that the investigation of the defendants at large would present at this stage of the procedure, it is necessary to have in mind given the particularities of the present case, namely: the nature and seriousness of the acts alleged to have been committed by the defendants.
+“In assessing the maintenance of the concrete danger for public order that the investigation of the defendants at large would present at this stage of the procedure, it is necessary to have in mind given the particularities of the present case, namely: the nature and seriousness of the acts alleged to have been committed by the defendants.
-This is related to: the well-structured nature of the group in question, each member having a clearly established role; **the diversity and multiplicity**
-**of material evidence in the case of each crime**; their transnational character; the long time span in which they were executed; the large number of victims, the consequences produced consisting of the damages caused to each injured person mentioned in the factual situation, by committing the crimes of rape and human trafficking; the sums of money obtained from such serious crimes; the fact that the defendants showed criminal persistence by committing the alleged acts, the judge of rights and liberties thus appreciates that the investigation in a state of freedom or by ordering a less intrusive restrictive measure (judicial control), without custodial character would be able to induce at the level of the defendants' perception, the idea of a form of justified conduct, which would lead to the possibility of their new involvement in committing similar acts.”
+This is related to: the well-structured nature of the group in question, each member having a clearly established role; the diversity and multiplicity of material evidence in the case of each crime; their transnational character; the long time span in which they were executed; the large number of victims, the consequences produced consisting of the damages caused to each injured person mentioned in the factual situation, by committing the crimes of rape and human trafficking; the sums of money obtained from such serious crimes; the fact that the defendants showed criminal persistence by committing the alleged acts, the judge of rights and liberties thus appreciates that the investigation in a state of freedom or by ordering a less intrusive restrictive measure (judicial control), without custodial character would be able to induce at the level of the defendants' perception, the idea of a form of justified conduct, which would lead to the possibility of their new involvement in committing similar acts.”
 - Judge deliberating on 21st April house arrest extension
 - [https://www.docdroid.net/x74xAS7/21st-april-decision-pdf](https://www.docdroid.net/x74xAS7/21st-april-decision-pdf)
 “Thus, the judge of rights and liberties finds that in the case, with regard to the two defendants .... and ... the conditions provided by art.
 223 para.
 1 lit. a, b and c and para.
-2 C.proc.pen., since from the evidence administered up to this point, in the case there are enough elements to convince an objective observer that it is possible that the defendants have committed the acts for which they are being investigated and the defendants present a concrete danger to public order , there are also **data**
-**that he would have made preparations to evade the criminal investigation by leaving Romania, that he** **would have tried to influence the witnesses and exert pressure on the injured persons**.”
+2 C.proc.pen., since from the evidence administered up to this point, in the case there are enough elements to convince an objective observer that it is possible that the defendants have committed the acts for which they are being investigated and the defendants present a concrete danger to public order , there are also data that he would have made preparations to evade the criminal investigation by leaving Romania, that he would have tried to influence the witnesses and exert pressure on the injured persons.”
 - Judge deliberating on 19th May house arrest extension
 - [https://www.https://www.docdroid.net/ZgjESc6/19th-may-decision-pdfdocdroid.net/ZgjESc6/19th-may-decision-pdf](https://www.docdroid.net/ZgjESc6/19th-may-decision-pdf)
 ## Preventive measures in Romanian legal system